levnagornov/my-learning/My_learning_DevOps.md

 #### YUM

 `YUM` is a high level package manager, it understands the package dependencies and install them automatically.
-Under the hood `YUM` uses `RPM`
+Under the hood `YUM` uses `RPM`.

 Commands:

 ```bash